danang-id/ASUS-TP300LD-ESP/README.md

 OpenCore loads the kernel extensions with a configured order.
 Unless specified, this kernel extensions are loaded for macOS Sierra (10.12) up to the latest macOS Monterey (12).

-1. USBMap-MBP11,4 (for macOS Catalina and later)
+1. USBMap (for macOS Catalina and later)
-2. USBMapLegacy-MBP11,4 (for macOS Mojave and earlier)
+2. USBMapLegacy (for macOS Mojave and earlier)
-3. USBMap-MBP11,2 (for macOS Catalina and macOS Big Sur, **disabled** in favor of USBMap-MBP11,4)
+3. USBMap-MBP112 (for macOS Catalina and macOS Big Sur, **disabled** in favor of USBMap)
-4. USBMapLegacy-MBP11,2 (for macOS Mojave and earlier, **disabled** in favor of USBMapLegacy-MBP11,4)
+4. USBMapLegacy-MBP112 (for macOS Mojave and earlier, **disabled** in favor of USBMapLegacy)
 5. AX88179-178A (for macOS Big Sur and later)
 6. AX88179-178A-Legacy (for macOS Catalina and earlier)
 7. Lilu